burkeholland/deno-first-look/lessons/deploying/deploy.md

 - [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?WT.mc_id=devcloud-0000-buhollan)
 - [Free Azure Account](https://azure.microsoft.com/en-us/free/)

-> Make sure you are on the "deploy-container" branch before continuing.

 Now that we've pushed the image to Dockerhub, we can pull it in from a cloud hosting provider.
 Nearly all providers support containers.
 For the purposes of this section, we'll be using Azure.